tommy-couzens/primer-inspired-animations/natural-selection/readme.md

 - With above^: Add buckets or quadtrees for efficient collision detection After even more time the average speed dropped to 0.20 and the population has risen even more to 600 Graphing this over time would be quite cool.
 I think it would steadily increase over time as speed decreases slowly.
+- Add an animation to replicating that happens over a couple seconds
+- Add eating animaion

 Other idea:
 Food doubles in two each round or some other dependancy based on how much food there was last round.